FAQs

 Does PSPC have any plans to sell the buildings or part of the land at Confederation Heights?

-The Master Plan will be informed by, and will support PSPC’s portfolio decision-making regarding its properties in Confederation Heights, including lands that may be identified for disposal.
-The Master Plan team is working with PSPC’s tenants and with other landowners within Confederation Heights, and their long-term planning considerations will be incorporated at the Draft and Final Master Plan stages.
-PSPC has already declared two buildings as surplus - the Sir Charles Tupper Building and 1500 Bronson Avenue.
+The Master Plan will be informed by and supports PSPC’s portfolio decision-making regarding its properties in Confederation Heights, including lands that may be identified for disposal.
+The Master Plan team is working with PSPC’s tenants and other landowners within Confederation Heights, and their long-term planning considerations will be incorporated at the Draft and Final Master Plan stages.
+PSPC has already declared three buildings as surplus - the Sir Charles Tupper Building, 1500 Bronson Avenue and 875 Heron.

 PSPC follows Treasury Board Secretariat’s Directive on the Management of Real Property, whereby multiple stakeholders are consulted throughout the disposal process before decisions are made.
 The disposal process for federal properties includes a number of steps and due diligence activities, as well as soliciting expressions of public purpose interest from federal departments, agent Crown corporations, provinces, municipalities and Indigenous groups.